 After reading it myself, I must say that this book has changed my life.
-The next thing I knew I was reading people's handwriting, looking for clues to cue me in on what they are really like, and I definitely used it on the dating scene to learn more about who I might be becoming involved with.
+The next thing I knew I was reading people’s handwriting, looking for clues to cue me in on what they are really like.
+I definitely used it on the dating scene to learn more about my potential suitors.

 I had the pleasure to speak with Michelle Dresbold, and I must say it was a memorable experience.
 Michelle was very down to earth and knowledgeable, not just about handwriting, but about life.
 Even with her extensive knowledge in handwriting analysis, she considers herself an artist first and foremost with a love and talent for painting.
 Many of her works have been featured in art shows!
 I could not wait to learn more about this interesting woman and how she started a career in something as cool as handwriting analysis.